raphael-group/chisel/README.md

 2. [Standard installation](#standard): uses an existing conda installation and installs CHISEL on it;
 3. [Custom installation](#custom): installs CHISEL from source without conda.

-Additional notes](#additionalnotes) and comments are reported at the end of this section.
+[Additional notes](#additionalnotes) and comments are reported at the end of this section.

 <a name="automatic"></a>
 ### Full automatic installation